lucaferranti/ForwardModeAD/docs/source/tutorial.rst

     1.0
     2.0

-Alternatively, you can use the ``derivative`` function.
-This function takes as first input a function and as second input a real number.
+Alternatively, you can pass to ``derivative`` a function and value (the point where to evaluate the derivative) directly.
 It is important to notice that the function passed to ``derivative`` must be a concrete function (type signature specified) that takes as input a ``dual``.
 If your function is generic (as in the example above), you can achieve this passing a lambda function, as the example below demonstrates.

 .. code-block:: chapel